 "But you see that as a weakness.
 The endemis are indeed powerful, but in the grand scheme of things they are nothing.
 They can be the largest stone in the wall, but in the end they are just a stone.
 The only thing that makes them powerful is the power they wield.
 I mean without their castles, their armies, their followers, and their land what are they?
 They are simply a large stone I mean sure maybe they are hard to lift, but it's manageable, you could also just go around if you like its probably easier."
 Said Kysol kicking away a stone.

 "So why are you telling me this?'
 Asked Cordelia beginning to take a seat to catch her breath.
 Kysol grabbed the goddess's hand pulling her back on to her feet.
-"I'm telling you because I tired of you looking at this strength and writing it off as weakness.
+"I'm telling you because I am tired of you looking at this strength and writing it off as weakness.
 Cordelia please stop being stupid.
 I don't normally help people out like this, if they miss an opportunity oh well too bad for them.
 I am strong enough to carry on alone without caring about what happens to the world or the people in it, but I am not I am taking the time to care about what happens to you.
 Shut up, quit being stupid, and look around."
 With that Kysol disappeared.
 Cordelia looked at the tribesmen surrounding her, she opened her mouth to speak, but let out a surprised yelp as Kysol appeared behind her his hand on her shoulder.
-The god covered the goddess's mouth his other hand saying "I thought I said to shut up and stop being stupid.
+The god covered the goddess's mouth with his other hand saying "I thought I said to shut up and stop being stupid.
 What you were about to say would have been violating both those commands."
 He then removed his hand from her mouth pushing up on her chin to close her mouth before continuing.
 "Cordelia I've seen the beginning of many nations.
 Some end before they begin, some grow and eventually wither in time, others exist to this day, others have faded from history, some threatened to conquer the world, and others simply stay out of the way.
-However no matter how long they existed for, were they were located, whether they were led by humans, endemis, or gods there was always a point in time where somebody was chosen to lead them.
+However no matter how long they existed for, where they were located, whether they were led by humans, endemis, or gods there was always a point in time where somebody was chosen to lead them.
 Regardless of why, whether it was through brute force, worthy acts, popularity, or dumb luck there is a point where they all unite under somebody.
 Before that point they were nothing but a single stone no matter how big, but once people chose to follow them they became part of a wall.
 Now you have choice in front of you.
 There are people willing to follow you to unite under you and lend you their strength you can either accept it despite and truly become an equal to the other gods and goddesses, or you can walk away remaining the weakest goddess of this world."
 Kysol removed his hand from Cordelia's shoulder taking a step back walking around to face her.
 There was silence for a long moment before Cordelia spoke.
 "You should already know my answer."

 Kysol shook his head.
 "I have not looked, but I do know you.
 I know you are kind of stubborn, and tend to hold grudges.
 You are rather realistic, easily convinced of others intentions, kinder than you like to admit, and are very trusting of those who show you no ill intent.
 I think I know what your answer will be not because I know the future, but because I know you."

 Cordelia took a deep breath and then looked to the tribesmen.
 "What do you want me to do?
 I am unexperienced, unworthy and sometimes pretty foolish.
-Would you even would you follow me if I decided to lead you?
+Would you even follow me if I decided to lead you?
 If not then I will leave you alone, and you wouldn't have to deal with me again."
 There was silence until one of the leaders spoke.
 "You already have our loyalty.
 It is us who are unworthy to follow you.
 We upset you, we hurt you in our foolish attempt to help.
 We proved to be nothing but miserable creatures unworthy of your presence, but despite this you came to help us.
 We are the ones who should be asking you if you will lead us."
 Cordelia looked back to Kysol who raised an eye brow.
 Cordelia took a deep breath "If that is what they want then who am I to let them down.
 If the tribes wish to follow me then I'll do my best to lead them."

 Kysol smiled and held something out to Cordelia.
 It was a crystal it was a transparent grey, but had a slight blue tint to it.
 Cordelia looked at the crystal for a moment.
 "Is that..."